fkie/catkin_lint/README.rst

 * Unit tests with full coverage
 * Check proper usage of external libraries (e.g. Qt)
-* Support for CMake functions and macros
+* Support for CMake functions

 If you would like to contribute, you are very welcome to do so.
 Please contact `@roehling <https://github.com/roehling>`_ first